mollyim/mollysocket/INSTALL.md

 # Installation

-This file shows how to install and configure mollysocket on your system using a systemd service.
-If you are using the container, then only [App Configuration](#app-configuration) and [(Optional) More restrictive configuration](#optional-more-restrictive-configuration) will interest you.
+This file shows how to install and configure mollysocket **on your system using a systemd service**.

+**This should be relevant if you use docker**

 ## Install the binary with a dedicated user

-First of all, you need to install cargo on your system.
+First of all, you need to install mollysocket on your system.

+#### Create a dedicated account

 The service will run with a dedicated account, so create it and switch to that user: